siddxharth1/real-time-code-editor/CODE_STRUCTURE.md

 ## Socket events (Actions)

-Common events used by both client and server.
-Keep `frontend/src/Action.js` and `backend/Actions.js` in sync.
+Common events used by both client and server are defined once in `shared/actions.js`.

 - JOIN: client announces it wants to join a room
 - JOINED: server broadcasts updated client list and admin info